cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/namespace.rst

 Deleting a Namespace
 ====================

-To delete an existing namespace (including all applications, streams, flows, datasets, metrics, and other components), submit an HTTP DELETE request to::
+To delete an existing namespace (including all pipelines, applications, datasets, metrics, and other components), submit an HTTP DELETE request to::

   DELETE /v3/unrecoverable/namespaces/<namespace-id>